International Public Policy & Diplomacy

 Course Outline

-The MSc in International Public Policy & Diplomacy (MSc IPPD) is an innovative, interdisciplinary, taught master's course that provides graduates with the expertise required for successful careers in international policy environments.
+The MSc in International Public Policy & Diplomacy (MSc IPPD) at University College Cork is an innovative, interdisciplinary, taught master’s course that provides our graduates with the expertise required for successful careers in international policy environments.

-Offering core modules in Government and Politics, History, Law and Food Business and Development, the course will give you access to expertise across a diverse range of subjects.
-The MSc International Public Policy & Diplomacy is strongly orientated toward vocational skills training, through coursework and an opportunity to undertake a work placement.
+Offering core modules from Government and Politics, History, Law and Food Business and Development, we give you access to expertise across a diverse range of subjects.
+The MSc International Public Policy & Diplomacy programme is strongly orientated toward vocational skills training, through coursework and an opportunity to undertake a work placement.

 Subjects taught